jimfinnis/Gorm/README.md

             c   CHECKWRITE
-            S   BACKSTAIRS (writes stairs facing away from us, rather than towards) t   TEST (do not write, just test we can - and abort if we can't)
+            S   BACKSTAIRS (writes stairs facing away from us, rather than towards) t   TEST (do not write, just test we can - and abort if we can't) i   NOTINDOORS (will not write if it would write into the extent of an inside room) I   ABORTINDOORS (an attempt to write will abort if it would write into the extent of an inside room)
     -   clear a flag
     :   mark the repeat point - we loop back here at the end of the string, until we abort ?x  check the condition 'x', where x is: